Gullstrand–Painlevé coordinates

-Gullstrand–Painlevé coordinates are a particular set of coordinates for the Schwarzschild metric – a solution to the Einstein field equations which describes a black hole.
+Gullstrand–Painlevé coordinates are a particular set of coordinates for the Schwarzschild metric – a solution to the Einstein field equations which describes the gravitational field in the vicinity of a spherical mass with no electric charge or angular momentum.
 The ingoing coordinates are such that the time coordinate follows the proper time of a free-falling observer who starts from far away at zero velocity, and the spatial slices are flat.
 There is no coordinate singularity at the Schwarzschild radius (event horizon).
 The outgoing ones are simply the time reverse of ingoing coordinates (the time is the proper time along outgoing particles that reach infinity with zero velocity).

 The solution was proposed independently by Paul Painlevé in 1921 and Allvar Gullstrand in 1922.
 It was not explicitly shown that these solutions were simply coordinate transformations of the usual Schwarzschild solution until 1933 in Georges Lemaître's paper, although Albert Einstein immediately believed that to be true.

 Derivation

 The derivation of GP coordinates requires defining the following coordinate systems and understanding how data measured for events in one coordinate system is interpreted in another coordinate system.

 Convention: The units for the variables are all geometrized.
 Time and mass have units in meters.
 The speed of light in flat spacetime has a value of 1.
 The gravitational constant has a value of 1.

 The metric is expressed in the +−−− sign convention.